Anemurium: Remains

 The ruins of Anemurium were mentioned by Francis Beaufort, an English naval captain who explored the south coast of Turkey in 1811-12 and who published his discoveries in Karamania.
 Excavations were directed by Elizabeth Alfoldi, University of Toronto (1965–1970), and subsequently James Russell, University of British Columbia, along with Hector Williams and his wife Caroline.

 The upper city or acropolis occupies the actual cape, and is described in the Princeton Encyclopedia of Classical Sites as protected on three sides by steep cliffs and on the landward side by a wall with towers and zigzag reentrants.
 These fortifications and the building inside were constructed in medieval times, in part utilizing Hellenistic elements.
 The lower town to the north of the citadel extended for at least 1500 m to an area now covered with sand dunes and with a width of 400 m between the eastern seawall and an aqueduct on the west.

 The discovered remains include a large theatre, a small covered odeon or bouleuterion, three large public baths and one small one, decorated with mosaic floors (some converted to industrial use in late antiquity), four early Christian churches (some with mosaic floors, mostly geometric, and donors' inscriptions), and an exedra possibly of a civil basilica (law court).

 Outside, there is an extensive necropolis of some 350 sepulchral monuments dating from the 1st to the early 4th century.
 Some included several rooms, a second storey, and even an inner courtyard.
 Some were decorated with mosaics and wall paintings, including one (BI16) representing the four seasons and a dining couple.

-Nearby Mamure Castle, built by the Armenian Kingdom of Cilicia (Little Armenia) on the foundations of a Roman castle, fell into Turkish hands in 1221.
+Nearby to the east at the other end of the coastal plain Mamure Castle, built by the Armenian Kingdom of Cilicia (Little Armenia), was taken over by the Turks in 1221.

-The first volume of the publication of the Canadian excavations appeared in August of 2021 under the name of James Russell who directed the excavations at the site.
+The first volume of the publication of the Canadian excavations appeared in August 2021 under the name of James Russell who directed the excavations at the site.
 It presents the four churches, the theatre and odeion, the largest painted tomb, and an inscription (Editions Mergoil, 39 euros).

+In 2024, a Greek inscription has been discovered which was carved onto a base that most likely originally housed a statue.
+The inscription celebrates the victory of the wrestler Kaikilianos in the adult category of a wrestling tournament organised every five years by a local named Flavianus.
+An earlier inscription of a statue bracket from the colonnaded street commemorated another local athlete, a periodonikes, who had won prizes in many panhellenic games; it was published by James Russell in Phoenix.